rails/rails/guides/source/association_basics.md

 ##### `collection=(objects)`

 The `collection=` method makes the collection contain only the supplied objects, by adding and deleting as appropriate.
+The changes are persisted to the database.

 ##### `collection_singular_ids`